SIPI Lua Interface¶

 The Lua interpreter in Sipi runs in a multithreaded environment: each request runs in its own thread and has its own Lua interpreter.
 Therefore, only Lua packages that are known to be thread-safe may be used!

-Preflight function
+Preflight function¶

 It is possible to define a LUA pre-flight function for IIIF-requests and independently one for file-requests (indicated by a /file postfix in the URL).
-Both are optional and are best located in the init-script (see configuarion options of SIPI).
+Both are optional and are best located in the init-script (see configuration options of SIPI).
 It is executed after the incoming HTTP request data has been processed but before an action to respond to the request has been taken.
 It should be noted that the pre-flight script is only executed for IIIF-specific requests (either using the IIIF URL-syntax or the /file postfix).
 All other HTTP requests are being directed to "normal" HTTP-server part of SIPI.
 These can utilize the lua functionality by embedding LUA commands within the HTML.

-IIIF preflight function
+IIIF preflight function¶

 The IIIF preflight function must have the name pre_flight with the following signature:

-: This is the prefix that is given on the IIIF url [mandatory]
+The preflight function takes 3 parameter:prefix: This is the prefix that is given on the IIIF url [mandatory]

 http(s)://{server}/{prefix}/{id}/{region}/{size}/{rotation}/{quality}.{format}

-: The image identifier (which must not correspond to an actual filename in the media files repositoy of the SIPI IIIF server) [mandatory]cookie
+Please note that the prefix may contain several "/" that can be used as path to the repository fileidentifier: The image identifier (which must not correspond to an actual filename in the media files repositoy of the SIPI IIIF server) [mandatory]cookie: A cookie containing authorization information.
+Usually the cookie contains a Json Web Token [optional]

 The pre-flight function must return at least 2 parameters: